Healing happens when we come home to the body.

 Hi, I'm Brooke (she/her).

-I am a white, cis-gendered, heterosexual, middle class, straight-bodied woman, who lives with ADHD and anxiety, My path into counselling is deeply rooted in lived experience.
+I am a white, cisgender, heterosexual, straight-bodied woman who lives with ADHD and anxiety.
+My path into counselling is deeply rooted in lived experience.
 Growing up, I faced significant adversity, including childhood maltreatment, navigating life with a learning disability, and exposure to domestic violence.
 These experiences shaped my understanding of how trauma can impact self-worth, relationships, and the nervous system—often in ways that aren’t immediately visible to others.

 Rather than defining me, these experiences inspired a strong commitment to healing, self-compassion, and meaningful change.
 They allow me to meet clients with genuine empathy, curiosity, and respect for each person’s unique story.
 I believe healing happens in safe, collaborative spaces where clients feel seen, believed, and empowered at their own pace.